The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Modelling the rotation-magnetism relationship

 \section{Modelling the rotation-magnetism relationship}

-To estimate how the mean magnetic field scales with rotation, we use the Flux Emergence And Transport (FEAT) framework developed by \citet{Isik18,Isik24}.
+To estimate how the mean magnetic field scales with rotation, we used the FEAT framework developed by \citet{Isik18,Isik24}.
 It calculates the surface distribution of magnetic flux (and its variation in time) as a function of the rotation rate and the activity level.
 The FEAT framework consists of two modules.

-The \emph{emergence} module generates a synthetic solar-cycle record~-- including longitudes, latitudes, and times of emergence~-- at the surface and maps it to the base of the convection zone, accounting for the solar differential rotation rate.
+The `emergence' module generates a synthetic solar-cycle record~-- including longitudes, latitudes, and times of emergence~-- at the surface and maps it to the base of the convection zone, accounting for the solar differential rotation rate.
 The map at the base latitudes is then scaled back to the surface for the given rotation rate using pre-calculated flux-tube rise tables.
 This yields the surface emergence latitudes and tilt angles of flux loops, both of which are sensitive to the rotation rate.

-The \emph{transport} module (i.e., surface flux transport; hereafter SFT) takes the time, latitude, and tilt angle from the emergence module and produces a corresponding BMR for each emergence event.
-The BMR areas are drawn randomly from the observed solar distribution of sunspot group areas, converted to active-region areas \citep{Jiang11}.
+The `transport' module (i.e. surface flux transport; hereafter SFT) takes the time, latitude, and tilt angle from the emergence module and produces a corresponding BMR for each emergence event.
+The BMR areas are drawn randomly from the observed solar distribution of sunspot group areas, converted to AR areas \citep{Jiang11}.
 The distribution of the sunspot-group areas is a power law with index $-1.1$ for up to the threshold area of 300~millionths of hemispheric area, above which the distribution becomes log-normal.
-The cycle has a fixed period of 10.4 years, close to that of solar cycle 22.
-Although assuming solar cycle statistics may not be valid for stars with different rotation rates \citep{Kovari14,Jeffers23}, we stick to a decadal period and scale the initial polar field amplitude with the same factor as the cycle strength (see Sect.~\ref{ssec:scalings}).
-We then focus only on the activity maximum phase (100 days around it), to measure how the time-average near-maximum field scales with the rotation rate.
-In this way, the initial polar fields are reversed at a time scale determined by the emerging flux and intense polar fields of the new polarity form already close to the activity maximum \citep[see][for details]{Isik18}.
+The cycle has a fixed period of 10.4~years, close to that of solar cycle~22.
+Since we focus only on the activity maximum phase (100~days around it), the precise cycle period does not affect our results.
+The polar fields are reversed on a timescale determined by the emerging flux and intense polar fields of the new polarity form already close to the activity maximum \citep[see][for details]{Isik18}.
 Finally, we compare global averages of surface magnetic field strength to direct measurements of magnetic fields in G-type main-sequence stars (Sect.~\ref{ssec:rot-B}).